Shinyhunter2109/Discord-Moveset-Bot/README.md

 - After that download & Install Visual Studio Code from here: https://code.visualstudio.com/

-- Also download & install the FFmpeg on the Official Website.
+- (Optional) Download & install the FFmpeg on the Official Website.
 [ONLY NEEDED if you want to play music on your Server]

 - Open the Discord-Bot.py in Visual Studio Code